rodolphocastro/helix/README.md

 **Helix** is a non-ambitious wrappers for `npm` commands!
 Run your favorite `npm` commands directly from your Deno app!

+The only permission required for this Module is `--allow-run`, we need this permission to invoke `npm`.

 ## ⚡ Quickstart

 Simply import `mod.ts` and call the *wrapper* functions: